osuosl/cs312/source/slides/03_linux_basics.rst

 * Most linuces are settling on ``systemd`` as their init system

   * alternatives: systemv, openrc, bsd-style, upstart
-  * your Centos 6 VM uses upstart, Centos 7 uses systemd
+  * your Centos 7 vms use systemd

 Single User Mode
 ----------------